eotles/otles_notes/index.md

 quotes:
-  - excerpt: '*Medicine is a science of uncertainty and an art of probability.* William Osler<br> *All models are wrong, but some are useful.* George Box'
+  - excerpt: '*Medicine is a science of uncertainty and an art of probability.* <br> - William Osler - <br> *All models are wrong, but some are useful.* <br> - George Box -'
 ---